SummaryRead the full fact sheet

 Resistance training for beginners

-The Australian Physical activity and sedentary behaviour guidelines recommend that you do things to strengthen your muscles at least two days a week.
-These activities should work all the major muscle groups of your body (legs, hips, back, chest, abdomen, shoulders, and arms).
+The recommend that you undertake strength building activities at least two days a week.
+These activities should work all the major muscle groups of your body (legs, hips, back, chest, core, shoulders, and arms).

 Starting resistance training